Prime Minister and Heads of Devolved Governments Council: Responsibilities

+Secretariat

+The Prime Minister and Heads of Devolved Governments Council consists of a Intergovernmental Relations Secretariat as well as a number of supporting staff who are accountable to all members of the council, rather than to individual governments.
+The Secretariat acts on an impartial basis and acts equally, meaning all governments represented on the council are equal to each other.
+All day–to–day business of the council is managed by the Secretariat and senior officials, including the location and dates for meetings of the council.

 Membership

 The members of the council are the Prime Minister of the United Kingdom, the First Minister of Scotland, the First Minister of Wales and the First and deputy First Ministers of Northern Ireland.
 Additionally, other ministers from the UK government may participate in meetings of the council, in particular the Minister for Intergovernmental Relations who commonly attends with the Prime Minister.
 In the absence of a Northern Ireland Executive, officials from the Northern Ireland Civil Service have participated in an observer capacity.